dennisreimann/uiengine/docs/config.md

 - `components` is the root of the directory (or directories) containing the components
 - `templates` contains the variant preview and application templates
 - `pages` is the directory of the UIengine's site structure and page markdown files
-- `data` contains sample data that can be referenced in variants and pages
 - `entities` contains the optional [entity definitions](/advanced/entities-properties/) for the components

 ```js